Snyder-Institute/.github/profile/README.md

 ![Logo](./imgs/logo_dark.png#gh-dark-mode-only)
 ![Logo](./imgs/logo_light.png#gh-light-mode-only)

-## Research at the Snyder Institute for Chronic Diseases
+## About
-Welcome to the official GitHub organization of the **Snyder Institute for Chronic Diseases** at the University of Calgary.
+The **Bioinformatics Hub** at the **University of Calgary** serves as the central computational research unit within the **Snyder Institute for Chronic Diseases**.

-We are a multidisciplinary research institute focused on advancing the understanding, diagnosis, and treatment of chronic diseases through innovative science, cutting-edge technologies, and collaborative expertise.

-This GitHub organization serves as a central hub for sharing software tools, analysis pipelines, data visualization scripts, and other computational resources developed by our research teams.
-Our goal is to promote open science, reproducibility, and collaboration within the scientific community.

-### Areas of Research
-  * Immunology & Inflammation
-  * Microbiome & Host Interactions
-  * Gastrointestinal & Respiratory Health
-  * Systems Biology & Spatial Omics
-  * Clinical Translation & Data Science

-### Repositories
-You will find projects ranging from:
-  * Bioinformatics workflows
+We bridge biological discovery and computational innovation by developing and maintaining open-source tools, analysis pipelines, and data visualization resources.
+Our mission is to advance chronic disease research through **transparency**, **reproducibility**, and **collaboration**.

+This GitHub organization hosts the collective work of the Bioinformatics Hub and affiliated research groups—enabling institute-wide access to reproducible data processing workflows and promoting shared infrastructure for computational analysis.

+## Focus areas
+- Clinical translation and data science
+- Microbiome and host interactions
+- Immunology and inflammation
+- Gastrointestinal and respiratory health
+- Systems biology and spatial omics

+## What you’ll find here
+This repository hosts a range of bioinformatics and data science resources developed at the Snyder Institute, including:

+- Sequencing and preprocessing pipelines (e.g., Nanopore, Illumina)
-  * Data preprocessing and QC scripts
+- Data quality control and summarization scripts
-  * Visualization tools for omics and imaging data
-  * Interactive dashboards and web tools
+- Visualization and reporting tools
-  * Experimental protocols and reproducible research environments

-### Collaborate With Us
-We welcome contributions, collaborations, and feedback.
-If you’re interested in working with our researchers or using our tools, feel free to explore our repositories or reach out through our official website.
+- Reproducible research environments for omics analysis

+Most computational repositories are developed and maintained by the **Bioinformatics Hub**, ensuring continuity, documentation, and long-term reproducibility.

+## Connect with us
+We welcome collaboration and feedback.
+If you are interested in using our pipelines, sharing analysis results, or contributing to shared resources, please visit [our homepage](https://bioinformatics.ucalgary.ca/).